OfficeDev/office-js-docs-pr/word/Word Add-ins JavaScript Reference/loadoption.md

             // returned in on the object.
             context.load(paragraphs, 'text, font/size, top: 50, skip: 0');

-            // Synchronize the document state by executing the queued-up commands,
+            // Synchronize the document state by executing the queued commands,
             // and return a promise to indicate task completion. return context.sync().then(function () {